E3 WELLNESS DAY PROGRAM

 What is E3 Wellness Center?

 E3 is a state-of-the-art, integrative wellness center for people of all ability levels.
 With an emphasis on improving quality of life through physical activity and healthy living, E3 brings a new approach to behavioral modification programs.
-At E3 we believe that vitality of life begins with vitality of the body and mind, and we work with our clients to help each of them reach their highest potentials through inclusive education and exercise.
+At E3 we believe that vitality of life begins with vitality of the body and mind, and we work with our participants to help each of them reach their highest potential through inclusive education and exercise.

 What Does E3 Wellness Center Offer?

 At our brand-new facility in Newbury Park, we offer a diverse classroom-style education, as well as group fitness classes and community-based activities.
 With access to a full gym and adaptive equipment, a custom dance and yoga studio, and an expansive indoor turf-covered space for sports and other activities, participants enjoy a wide variety of physical activity options.
 With Certified Personal Trainers overseeing all aspects of these activities, our participants can grow and progress in a safe environment.
 We support individuals with behavioral challenges as well as physical limitations and seek to help improve their overall health and well-being.

 Lara has been a student of yoga for 15 years and has been teaching private/group instruction for 9 years.
 She has a deep understanding and much compassion for those new to the practice and for those with limited mobility.
 Having experienced back pain due to severe Scoliosis since childhood, she was unable to be free from back pain until discovering the healing practice of yoga.
 The infinite joy and freedom discovered through this amazing practice and through inspiration from her wonderful teachers led her down the path to True Yoga’s Teacher Training program in 2006.